FGieb/WeatherBot/README.md

 - Labels at 12:00 & 18:00
 - Title format: `Paris Tomorrow – Day Forecast`

----

-## 5. 🧠 No-Zapier Design
-To avoid dependency on Zapier:
-- GitHub Actions handles all automation
-- Python scripts control scraping, analysis, and notification
-- All logic runs in CI — self-contained, replicable, and cheap

----

 ## 6. ✅ Status
 - ✔ Daily GitHub Action is live